Shadow (psychology): Appearance

-The shadow aspect of the Self may appear in dreams and visions (i.e., mise-en-scène), in various forms and typically "appears as a person of the same sex as that of the dreamer."
-The shadow's appearance and role depend greatly on the living experience of the individual because much of the shadow develops in the individual's mind rather than simply being inherited in the collective unconscious.
-Nevertheless, some Jungians maintain that "the shadow contains, besides the personal shadow, the shadow of society...fed by the neglected and repressed collective values."
+Jungians believe that the shadow aspect of the Self may appear in dreams and visions (i.e., mise-en-scène), in various forms and typically "appears as a person of the same sex as that of the dreamer."
+The shadow's appearance and role depend greatly on the living experience of the individual because much of the shadow develops in the individual's mind rather than simply being inherited from the collective unconscious and is important in the Jungian approach to dream interpretation.
+Nevertheless, some Jungians maintain that "the shadow contains, besides the personal shadow, the shadow of society [...] fed by the neglected and repressed collective values."

-Interactions with the shadow in dreams may shed light on one's state of mind.
-A conversation with an aspect of the shadow may indicate that one is concerned with conflicting desires or intentions.
-Identification with a despised figure may mean that one has an unacknowledged difference from the character, a difference which could point to a rejection of the illuminating qualities of ego-consciousness.
-These examples refer to just two of many possible roles that the shadow may adopt and are not general guides to interpretation.
-Also, it can be difficult to identify characters in dreams—"all the contents are blurred and merge into one another...'contamination' of unconscious contents"—so that a character who seems at first to be a shadow might represent some other complex instead.

-Jung also made the suggestion of there being more than one layer making up the shadow.
+Jung also made the suggestion that the shadow may be made up of many layers.
 The top layers contain the meaningful flow and manifestations of direct personal experiences.
 These are made unconscious in the individual by such things as the change of attention from one thing to another, simple forgetfulness, or a repression.
-Underneath these idiosyncratic layers, however, are the archetypes which form the psychic contents of all human experiences.
-Jung described this deeper layer as "a psychic activity which goes on independently of the conscious mind and is not dependent even on the upper layers of the unconscious—untouched, and perhaps untouchable—by personal experience."
+Underneath these specific layers, however, are the archetypes which form the psychic contents of all human experiences.
+Jung described this deeper layer as "a psychic activity which goes on independently of the conscious mind and is not dependent even on the upper layers of the unconscious – untouched, and perhaps untouchable – by personal experience."

-The shadow of Narcissus (mythology) is the vampire (i.e., despair).